wireframe-framework/Wireframe/README.md

-wireframe ProcessWire module and output framework
+Wireframe ProcessWire module and output framework
 -------------------------------------------------

 Wireframe is, in the lack of a better term, an output framework for the ProcessWire CMS/CMF.
 It loosely follows the MVC (Model-View-Controller) architecture by providing a View component, and (optionally) template specific Controllers.

-Wireframe is implemented as a combination of a ProcessWire module called wireframe, and a set of related classes found form the lib directory.
+Wireframe is implemented as a combination of a ProcessWire module called Wireframe, and a set of related classes found form the lib directory.
 This README file contains basic information about the framework, and instructions on setting it up and getting started with site development.

-Check out https://github.com/teppokoivula/wireframe-profile/ for a boilerplate site profile built on top of wireframe.
+Check out https://github.com/wireframe-framework/site-wireframe-boilerplate/ for a boilerplate site profile built on top of Wireframe.

 WARNING: this project is in an alpha state.
 If may or may not work as expected, and the API (such as hookable methods and method names in general) may still change.